louMoxy/project-nightingale/content/blogs/updates-feb-2021.md

 [[page_sections]]
 alignment = "left"
 block = "one-column-1"
 content = "Firstly, last week we submitted a journal manuscript reporting some of our first results from the Project Nightingale dataset!
 Thank you so much to all of our participants for logging their data, and allowing us to do this exciting research.
-The manuscript was looking at flare characterisation using daily self-reported symptoms and behaviour, as report in the uMotif app.
+The manuscript was looking at flare characterisation using daily self-reported symptoms and behaviour, as reported in the uMotif app.
 After submitting, manuscripts have to go through extensive review processes by the journal before potential acceptance for publication.
 And we may even have to submit it to a couple of places before it is accepted.
 However, you can be assured that as soon as it is published, you will be notified both on this blog and on our PhD student Rosie's twitter: <a href=\"https://twitter.com/RosieBarnett95\" title=\"https://twitter.com/RosieBarnett95\">https://twitter.com/RosieBarnett95</a>!" has_padding = true headerColor = "#B8E986" headline = "Manuscript in preparation"